Running Tests Overview

 Scheduler (manual)testRemoteYesWill run immediately, regardless of the scheduler active status

-Remote CI runtestRemoteYes- Need to run the CLI command
+Remote CI runtestRemoteYes- Need to run the CLI command - Can be run from your terminal/shell - Azure pipeline is one of several CI options

 You can run a single test locally or remotely on the Grid using the Testim Automate UI.
 You can also run the test locally or remotely in Incognito mode.